 Can I Grow Marijuana at Home with an MMJ Card?

 Yes, although you need to declare your intent to grow/cultivate marijuana on the application form.
 You also need to register the grow location with the Rhode Island Department of Business Regulation.
-If you get approval, you are permitted to have twelve plants and twelve seedlings in a single area.
+You are permitted to have twelve plants and twelve seedlings in a single area if you get approved.

 How Much Cannabis Can I Buy & Possess?